K-12 | Higher Education | Healthcare | Legends

 Shepherd and her husband Harold cofounded Atlanta’s Shepherd Center in 1975.
 The facility has grown from a six-bed unit to a world-renowned hospital specializing in research, medical treatment, and rehabilitation for people with spinal cord and brain injuries and other neurological conditions.

 Louis W. Sullivan, MD

-With the exception of his four-year tenure as secretary of the U.S. Department of Health and Human Services, which ended in 1993, Dr. Louis Sullivan was president of Morehouse School of Medicine for more than 20 years.
-Today, he’s the chairman and CEO of the Sullivan Alliance to Transform the Health Professions and chairman of the board of the National Health Museum in Atlanta.
+With the exception of his four-year tenure as secretary of the U.S. Department of Health and Human Services, which ended in 1993, Sullivan was president of Morehouse School of Medicine for more than 20 years.
+He also founded the Sullivan Alliance (now part of the Association of American Medical Colleges), which aims to increase the numbers of ethnic and racial minorities in health care, and is chairman of the Georgia Global Health Alliance.

-A noted scholar, teacher, author, administrator, and race relations expert, Tatum became the ninth president of Spelman College in 2002.
+A noted scholar, teacher, author, administrator, and race relations expert, Tatum was the ninth president of Spelman College.
 Tatum is a licensed clinical psychologist with an MA and PhD from the University of Michigan, as well as an MA in religious studies from Hartford Seminary, and is the author of the acclaimed 1997 book Why Are All the Black Kids Sitting Together in the Cafeteria?
 And Other Conversations about Race.

-A champion of education and literacy, Emory Law graduate and former high school teacher Comer Yates has served since 1998 as executive director of the Atlanta Speech School.
-Yates also serves as chair of the Georgia Commission on Hearing Impaired and Deaf Persons.
+A champion of education and literacy, Emory Law graduate and former high school teacher Yates has served since 1998 as executive director of the Atlanta Speech School.